dentarg/auth0-blog/_posts/2017-08-14-our-culture-and-values-at-auth0.markdown

 As stated above, our culture is the _personality_ of our company and its aspirations.
 When looking at company job postings, it can be easy to misinterpret culture as just a list of benefits and perks.
 Auth0 has many perks, including:

-* Flex hours
+* Flex hours: set the hours that work best for you
-* Extensive vacation
+* Lots of vacation time: ranging from extensive to unlimited, governed by regional laws
-* Free food and snacks in the offices
+* Free food and snacks in the headquarters offices
 * MacBook Pros
-* Software, hardware, and trip expensing
+* Expensing for software, hardware, home office equipment, co-working space, and travel
-* All-expenses paid international offsite
+* Annual all-expenses paid international company offsite and team offsites
 * Etc.

 However, perks are only a minor component of _culture_.
-A company can have perks that sound great on paper, but if the culture doesn't truly support the use of those perks, they become pointless, or even damaging.
+A company can have perks that sound great on paper, but if the culture doesn't truly support the _use_ of those perks, they become pointless, or even damaging.
 For example, if employees are told they have unlimited vacation but then are shamed for taking advantage of it, this becomes a _dark perk_.
-If a company has an arcade machine and a sofa that sit unused because the culture discourages taking breaks, the perk backfires.
+If a company has an arcade machine and a sofa that gather dust because the culture discourages taking breaks, the perk backfires.

 Perks are integrated into the culture at Auth0.
-Employees and senior leadership are tremendously hard-working, while we also understand and value the necessity of vacations, social time, and expenses that promote continuous learning (such as software and events).
+Employees and senior leadership are tremendously hard-working, while we also understand and value the necessity of vacations, social time, and expenses that promote both a comfortable work environment (onsite or remote) and continuous learning.

 ![Auth0 employees together at offsite in Cancun, Mexico](https://cdn.auth0.com/blog/culture/logo-assemble.gif) _Auth0 2017 company offsite in Cancún, Mexico_